-MM Number Description at an off-site location, which may include acquiring mitigation credits at a U.S. Fish and Wildlife Service (USFWS-approved conservation area).
+MM Number Description MM BIO-3 Where impacts from construction activities result in permanent loss of function or permanent change to northern hardpan vernal pool habitat Pacific Gas and Electric Company (PG&E) will provide off-site compensation.
+Impacts to northern hardpan vernal pool habitat will be compensated at a minimum ratio of 1 acre preserved or created for each acre impacted by the project.
+PG&E will provide this compensatory habitat at an off-site location, which may include acquiring mitigation credits at a U.S. Fish and Wildlife Service (USFWS-approved conservation area).
 This mitigation ratio may be refined as appropriate during the future federal Endangered Species Act (ESA) Section 7 or Section 10 consultation process conducted for the project.
 Hazards and Hazardous Materials MM HAZ-1 Develop and Implement Construction Fire Risk Management Plan.
 The applicant shall develop a Fire Risk Management Plan that addresses training of construction and maintenance crews, and provides details of fire-suppression procedures and equipment to be used during construction.
-At minimum, the plan will include the following: • Procedures for minimizing potential ignition, including, but not limited to, helicopter operations, vegetation clearing, parking requirements/restrictions, idling restrictions, smoking restrictions, proper use of gas-powered equipment, use of spark arrestors, and hot work restrictions; Work restrictions during Red Flag Warnings and High to Extreme Fire Danger days; Fire coordinator and fire patrol roles and responsibilities; Detailed information for responding to fires; Detailed information for responding to fires; Worker training for fire prevention, initial attack firefighting, and fire reporting; Emergency communication, response, and reporting procedures; Coordination with local fire agencies to facilitate agency access through the project site; Emergency contact information; Demonstrate compliance with applicable wildland fire management plans and policies established by state and local agencies.
+At minimum, the plan will include the following: Procedures for minimizing potential ignition, including, but not limited to, helicopter operations, vegetation clearing, parking requirements/restrictions, idling restrictions, smoking restrictions, proper use of gas- powered equipment, use of spark arrestors, and hot work restrictions; Work restrictions during Red Flag Warnings and High to Extreme Fire Danger days; Fire coordinator and fire patrol roles and responsibilities; Detailed information for responding to fires; Neglect training for fire proportion, initial attack firefighting, and Worker training for fire prevention, initial attack firefighting, and fire reporting; Emergency communication, response, and reporting procedures; Coordination with local fire agencies to facilitate agency access through the project site; Emergency contact information; Demonstrate compliance with applicable wildland fire management plans and policies established by state and local agencies.
 Information contained in the Plan and location of fire-suppression materials and equipment shall be included as part of the employee environmental training discussed in APM HAZ-2.
 At a minimum, fire-suppression equipment and materials shall be kept adjacent to all areas of work and in staging areas, and shall be clearly marked.
 Water tanks shall be sited in the project area to protect against fire, and all vehicles shall carry fire-suppression equipment.
 The applicant shall contact and coordinate with local and county fire departments to determine the minimum amounts of fire equipment to be carried on the vehicles and appropriate locations for the water tanks.
 Traffic and Transportation MM TRA-1 PG&E shall obtain all necessary transportation and/or encroachment permits and transport of oversized loads and certain materials, and shall comply with permit requirements designed to prevent excessive congestion or traffic hazards during temporary lane closures.
 PG&E would develop lane closure/width reduction or traffic diversion plans as required by the encroachment permits.
 Construction activities that are in, along, or cross local roadways shall follow best management practices and/or local jurisdictional encroachment permit requirements, to minimize impacts to traffic and transportation in the Project area.
 PG&E will demonstrate to the CPUC that it has obtained all permits prior to construction activity in a given jurisdiction or location.